gavinbarron/ghuntley/content/notes/daily-standup.md

 Psychological safety is important as it enables moderate risk-taking, speaking your mind, creativity, and sticking your neck out without fear of having it cut off — just the types of behavior that lead to market breakthroughs that are asked from this team.

 TL;DR - Please overshare during standup.
-Be awesome to each other and if voilated please start a discussion with your 1-up.
+Be awesome to each other and if something's not right please start a discussion with your 1-up.

 # implementation